-2. Do I have to complete another Master Promissory Note, or MPN, with the Federal government even if I have signed one before with a bank or other lender?
+2. Do I have to complete another Master Promissory Note (MPN) with the federal government even if I have signed one before with a bank or other lender?

 3. How and when do I complete a Direct Loan MPN?

-If you plan to receive a Direct loan, either fall 2010 or beyond, you need to complete a Direct Loan MPN as soon as possible.
+If you plan to receive a Direct Loan either in the fall of 2010 or beyond, you need to complete a Direct Loan MPN as soon as possible.
 By completing the MPN now you will avoid possible delays in receiving your student loan funds.
-You can complete the MPN at: https://dlenote.ed.gov/empn/studentloanselector.jsp
+You can complete the MPN here.

 4. If I have already completed a Direct Loan Master Promissory Note for another school, do I have to complete one for ALC?

 5. When I change from bank student loans to the Federal Direct Loan Program, will my earlier loans go into repayment?